 The following day we embarked on the famous Warner Bros Studio tour.
 I’m a big movie fan but, to be honest, I was coming for one thing – to sit on the real Central Perk couch from Friends.
 Once that Instagram post was ticked off, we got to stand under the Harry Potter sorting hat, and see the various Batmobiles that I had toy models of as a child.
 Our guide, Ali, was terrific too, teaching us the secrets of making “movie magic”.

-Within walking distance of our hotel was Tortilla Republic, a Mexican restaurant recommended to me by Irish TV presenter and fashion guru Darren Kennedy.
+Within walking distance of our hotel was Tortilla Republic, a Mexican restaurant recommended to me by Irish TV presenter and fashion guru Darren Kennedy (they also have a restaurant opening in London next year).
 All the sauces are made by one of the owner’s (John Halter) mother, who comes into the kitchen herself to prepare them.
 As well as doing the traditional dishes uniquely, he grilled octopus and chicharrón, and the pork chop “Al Pastor 24”, served with caramelised pineapple, onions and grilled asparagus, were my standouts.

 One of the great things about travelling abroad, and especially to the US, is seeing Irish people doing well for themselves.
 The Irish are thriving in LA.
 Sean Mulholland set up 40 Love last October to coincide with the McGregor v Khabib UFC fight.
 The Mullingar man, who lives in Hollywood with his childhood friend and One Direction singer Niall Horan, has since seen his breezy sports bar and lounge become a hit both with locals and celebrities alike.
 During our week-long stay, they hosted LeBron James for the NBA Finals, and the Irish actor Chris O’Dowd watched the Champions League final there.
 It’s also a regular hangout spot for pop rock band 5 Seconds of Summer.
 Sean’s giving the Hollywood highlife an Irish twist.